Brown Rice Bowl with Avocado, Pickled Red Onions, and Lemon-Tahini Dressing

 - Divide the rice between 4 bowls; arrange the avocado, corn, almonds, kimchi, pickled onions, and nori on top of the rice.
 Garnish with cilantro and sesame seeds, and serve with dressing.

+Make the bowl your own by adding your favorite ingredients.
+You can go with greens like arugula or watercress.
+Looking to up the protein?
+Try adding roasted salmon or chicken.
+Or keep it vegetarian with seared tofu.
 Quick-pickled red onions are a great fridge staple as they only need about 15 minutes to prepare and will last about a week.
 Make these the night before or right when you start cooking.
 To save time, you can grate the garlic with a Microplane instead of mincing it.

 What others are saying